hukai916/Git_Cheatsheet/README.md

 * **Merge branches:<br>**
 git merge branch_name

 If you are working on your own project, you don't even need a branch.
+You must commit or stash your changes before you can switch branches.

 ## Remote repository basics
 * **Get a list of remote repositories:<br>**